russelljjarvis/teiili/docs/scripts/Tutorials.rst

 Now we can add mismatch to neurons and synapses by using the method ``add_mismatch()``.
-To be able to reproduce the same mismatch across multiple simulations, here we will also set the seed.
+To be able to reproduce the same mismatch across multiple simulations and to use the same random distribution across bigger populations, we can also set the ``seed``.

 .. code-block:: python